ni/monodrive-documentation/docs/LV_client/sensors/mono_camera_grayscale.md

 ### Description

-Configures and reads the stream data for a grayscale camera sensor and outputs a picture of the size specified on the Camera configuration.
+Configures and reads the stream data for a Grayscale Camera sensor and outputs a picture of the size specified on the Camera configuration.

 For technical support contact us at <b>support@monodrive.io</b>

 ### Inputs

-- **error in (Error Cluster):** can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.
+- **error in (Error Cluster):** Accepts error information wired from previously called VIs.
+This information can be used to decide if any functionality should be bypassed in the event of errors from other VIs.

 ### Outputs